With the current heatwave (we’re writing this in July), we are seeing tweets asking for tips on how to keep your home cool in summer.

 One tip is to close the curtains in the morning before it gets too hot, and to open your curtains and windows in the evening to allow in the cooler air.
 A rule of thumb is to open the windows when the outside temperature is lower than the inside temperature.

-Blackout curtains or blinds work well for preventing sunlight from entering your room, and have the added advantage that they help to keep heat in during the colder Winter months, AND save you money on your energy bills at a time when gas prices are rising rapidly.
+Blackout curtains or blinds work well for preventing sunlight from entering your room, and have the added advantage that they help to keep heat in during the colder Winter months, AND crucially save you money on your energy bills at a time when gas prices are rising rapidly.

 If you think Blackout blinds are boring, think again.
 Improvements in technology now mean that these blinds are available in decorative fabrics.
 A blackout lining can help bring out the lustre of the fabric design on the room-facing side of the blinds.
 Rich colours and textures look sensational, especially with Louvolite’s luxurious Chenille, shot silk and satin ranges.